justinjlukas1/research/edgar-10k-mda-master/sec-edgar-master/README.md

+Install setup.py for necessary packages

 Inside SECEdgar, list of companies to pull 10-K files is in listofITfirms.xls

 Run python test.py with row indexes from listofITfirms.xls

 Once 10-K files have been downloaded:

 run python analyze.py with selected keywords and keyword vectors.
 These will be saved to EDGAR_Results.xlsx tallying sentiment found for every file.